Technogeekpro/sylonow-user-app/APPLE_SIGNIN_CONFIGURATION_GUIDE.md

 1. Select **Runner** target
 2. Go to **Signing & Capabilities** tab
 3. Verify:
-   - ✅ Bundle Identifier: `com.sylonow.usr.app`
+   - ✅ Bundle Identifier: `com.sylonowusr.app`
    - ✅ Team: Select your team
    - ✅ **Sign In with Apple** capability is added